-Institute for Leadership & Management in Health
+Institute for Leadership and Management in Health (ILMH)

-The Institute of Leadership and Management in Health (ILMH) challenges the boundaries of uncertainty and value in healthcare.
+The Institute for Leadership and Management in Health (ILMH) challenges the boundaries of uncertainty and value in healthcare.
 ILMH links a variety of intellectual, human and technical assets to create value in health.

-Cost-of-illness studies measure the economic burden of a disease or diseases and estimate the maximum amount that could potentially be saved or gained if a disease were to be eradicated.
+- Cost of illness studies Cost-of-illness studies measure the economic burden of a disease or diseases and estimate the maximum amount that could potentially be saved or gained if a disease were to be eradicated.

-The purpose of a budget impact analysis is to estimate the financial consequences of adoption and diffusion of a new health care intervention within a specific health care setting or system context given inevitable resource constraints.
+- Budget impact analysis The purpose of a budget impact analysis is to estimate the financial consequences of adoption and diffusion of a new health care intervention within a specific health care setting or system context given inevitable resource constraints.

-The application of parametric cost analysis to pharmaceutical development can help reduce the uncertainty and the degree of approximation of the cost estimates.
+- R&D parametric cost analysis The application of parametric cost analysis to pharmaceutical development can help reduce the uncertainty and the degree of approximation of the cost estimates.

 Professor Giampiero Favato

-Prof. Massimo Pinzani
+Professor Massimo Pinzani (UCL, London)

-Dr Alessandro Capone
+Dr Alessandro Capone (healthcare consulting)